haseeb-cb/fundamentals-of-gis/Content/7_Exericse.md

 	-   Open the *IDW Interpolation tool*, in the *IDW Interpolation tool*, set:
 		- *Vector Layer*: Air_pollution_monitoring_points, this means tells QGIS that you want to interpolate from this vector dataset.
 		- *Interpolation Attribute*: NO2, the value associated with the monitoring stations that we want to interpolate.
+		- Click the + symbol to add it to the list of items to interpolate
+		- *Extent*: click the down arrow to the right of the extent box and choose *Calculate from Layer* > Air_pollution_monitoring_points.
+This will limit the interpolation to the areas covered by the monitoring stations – where we have data.
+Otherwise, the tool may try to interpolate over a wider area, and could lead to errors.
 		-
 	-
 <!--stackedit_data: